LordOfTrident/asteroid-destroyer/README.md

 - [SDL2](https://www.libsdl.org/)

 ## Make
-Run `make all` to see all the make rules, `make` to compile a static binary.
+Run `make all` to see all the make rules, `make` to compile a binary.